gallegux/menusi/README.md

   * CPM: to run the CPM OS
   * SNAP: to open a SNAP file
   * USER: to access to the user of a disc
-  * MENU: to show other menu content (other file)
+  * MENU: to show other menu content (defined in other file)
-- Odd fields (except the first one): argument to the previous field.
+- Odd fields (except the first one): argument to the previous field, except for CPM.

 ##### Note:
 If you need mount several disk with USIFAC, mount the first one last end because after doing |MG it does |FDC